Highlights of graduate entry nursing (GEN) at Nottingham

-- four weeks spoke placement
+- four weeks placement

 - three weeks theory

-In year two, you will receive clinical supervision preparing you for registered nursing practice.
+Throughout the programme, you will receive clinical supervision preparing you for registered nursing practice.
 This supervision is integrated into the course structure from the first to last clinical placement.

 Clinical skill development is an essential component of any nursing course.
 This will occur both in University and practice.
-Some clinical skills, for example hand washing, are accessed alongside other components of the course.
+Some clinical skills, for example hand washing, are assessed alongside other components of the course.